Video Download: Pregnenolone The Most Important Hormone You Havent Heard About Part 1

 The formation of memory is still one of the fascinating functions of the brain.

-Pregnenolone is an essential molecule in this process since it is a key hormone that is (as mentioned above) the precursor of many other important hormones in the body.
+Pregnenolone is an essential molecule in this process since it is a critical hormone that is (as mentioned above) the precursor of many other vital hormones in the body.

 Before we review how pregnenolone boosts memory, let’s start with a look at the physiology of this essential hormone.

-The conversion of cholesterol to pregnenolone is the first step in the synthesis of some of the body’s key hormones.
+The conversion of cholesterol to pregnenolone is the first step in the synthesis of some of the body’s essential hormones.

 Pregnenolone is a vital building block, being the very first (and arguably the most versatile) hormone in a cascade of molecular events.